 Pumpkins or Pumpkin Pie

-Another decoration we commonly see around Thanksgiving, this symbol has a pretty cut and dry meaning, autumn and fall.
-It’s suggested this symbol has more to do with pretty presentation than actual symbolism.
+Red, yellow, and orange leaves are yet another decoration we commonly see around Thanksgiving.
+This symbol has a pretty cut-and-dry meaning, autumn and fall.
+It’s suggested that this Thanksgiving symbol has more to do with pretty presentation than actual symbolism.

 Did we miss any Thanksgiving symbols you were curious about?
 Let us know!